A concrete block rocket stove is easy to make. Consider this method when you’re ready to learn build a rocket stove for outdoor cooking.

 - A grill or old burner of some sort

-Step 1: If you do not have a flat cement surface to build the stove on, you may need a couple of pavers to serve as a base, which is what is shown here.
+Step 1: If you do not have a flat cement surface to build the stove on, you may need a couple of pavers to serve as a base.
+That is what is shown here.

 Step 2: Place one cinder block horizontally and another one vertically in front of it.
-I’ve seen other guides that put the horizontal block rotated the other direction, with the holes going from side to side, but you get a deeper fire box by doing it this way.
+I’ve seen other guides that put the horizontal block rotated the other direction, with the holes going from side to side.
+You’ll get a deeper fire box by doing it this way.
 Try both ways to see what works best for you.

 Step 3: If you have an H block, place it on top of the horizontal cinder block.
 We had trouble finding an H block, but 2 pavers and a brick worked just fine.

 Step 4: Place the last cinder block on top of the H block (or pavers and brick).
 Once you have the stove lit you will put the grill, grate or old burner on top of the stove as needed for a cooking surface.